chitasan/Enigma/README.md

 Write your message in `message.txt`.

-Run the command line `ruby encrypt.rb message.txt encrypted.txt` to encrypt the message.
+Run the command line `ruby lib/encrypt.rb message.txt encrypted.txt` to encrypt the message.

 Open `encrypted.txt` after the command is successfully executed to see the encryption.

 ### To decrypt:

-`ruby decrypt.rb decrypted.txt message.txt` to decrypt the message.
+`ruby lib/decrypt.rb decrypted.txt message.txt` to decrypt the message.

 Open `message.txt` after the command is successfully executed to see the decryption.